HankB/Fun_with_Submodules/README.md

 * <https://git-scm.com/book/en/v2/Git-Tools-Submodules> The docs.
 * <https://github.com/HankB/SM> A submodule

+## 2025-03-19 module + submodule

+Adding a submodule to this project and playing with it.

 ```text
 git submodule add git@github.com:HankB/SM.git # Note: "clone" URL, not "repo" URL